-Attend a teleconference or webinar meeting to hear about the benefits and features of the AT&T Group Medicare Advantage (PPO) plan.
-To view a list of meeting opportunities and find FAQ's and other resources, visit www.UHCRetiree.com/att.
+Join us online to hear about the benefits and features of the AT&T Group Medicare Advantage (PPO) plan.
+To view a list of meeting opportunities and find FAQ's and other resources, visit retiree.uhc.com/att

-Call the Aon Retiree Health Exchange at the number below to learn about individual plan options available in your area.
+Call Alight at the number below to learn about individual plan options available in your area.